Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Isomorphisms between forms and hyperelliptic curves

 Our second idea to compute isomorphisms between forms of a given degree is to reduce the question to smaller degree by using covariants.
-Indeed, the following genuine observation is a simple consequence of the definition itself. \begin{proposition} Let $f_1,f_2$ be forms of even degree $n$ over a field $k$.
-Let $C$ be a covariant of order $r$ for binary forms of degree $n$, defined over the prime field of $k$ and $c_i=C(f_i) \in S^r(V)$.
-Then $\Isom(f_1,f_2) \subset \Isom(c_1,c_2)\,.$ \end{proposition}
+Indeed, the following observation is a simple consequence of the definition itself.